google/WebFundamentals/src/content/en/updates/2019/02/intersectionobserver-v2.md

 completely transparent by applying a CSS rule `iframe { opacity: 0; }` and overlaying the iframes on top of something attractive, like a cute cat video that users would actually want to click.
 This is called *click-jacking*.
-You can see such a click-jacking attack in action in this [demo](https://trick-ad-click.glitch.me/) (try watching the 🐈 cat video).
+You can see such a click-jacking attack in action in the upper section of this [demo](https://trick-ad-click.glitch.me/) (try watching the 🐈 cat video and ☑️ activate "trick mode").
+You will notice that the ad in the iframe "thinks" it received legitimate clicks, even if it was completely transparent when you (pretendedly involuntarily) clicked it.

 <img src="../../images/2019/02/trick-ad-click.png" alt="Tricking a user into clicking an ad by
     styling it transparent and overlaying it on top of something attractive"